acstud/lab1/README.md

 * You find code that exactly solves one of the parts of the lab.
 You blindly copy-paste the code without modifications.
-After we talk to you about this, it seems like you can not explain the code either.
+After we talk to you about this, it seems like you cannot explain the code either.
 You also haven't included a source.
   * Our verdict: plagiarism.
   * Reason: it is not your work, so we cannot grade you